abdulfakhri/PharmacyMangementSystemMedical/README.md

-# PharmacyMangementSystemMedical
+# PharmacyMangmentSystem
- Pharmacy Mangement System
+ A Pharmacy Mangment System That Manage Sales, Inventory and Automatic Medicine